mwhatter/AtomicFootball/README.md

 #### Setup Procmon
 1. **Setup Procmon**
     - This will configure Procmon (Process Monitor) and direct the output to the AtomicFootball directory.
-    - Click the **Setup Procmon** button to download and extract Process Monitor, which is launched to ensure you have accepted the eula before attempting your first test.
+    - Click the **Setup Procmon** button to download and extract Process Monitor, which is launched to ensure you have accepted the EULA before attempting your first test.
 You should exit Procmon before proceeding.

 #### Reference
 - **Invoke-AtomicRedTeam Wiki**